What is a Pharmacy Benefit Manager (PBM) and how Does a PBM Impact the Pharmacy Benefits Ecosystem?

 - PBMs are responsible for processing and paying prescription drug claims within a prescription benefits plan.

 - Clinical programs are designed to encourage the best clinical outcomes for members within a prescription benefits plan.
-PBMs review data and monitor drug usage on an ongoing basis to determine what adjustments should be made to achieve the overall goal: maintaining health benefits while reducing costs.
+PBMs review data and monitor drug usage on an ongoing basis to determine what adjustments should be made to achieve the overall goal: maintaining, or improving, health benefits while reducing costs.

 Drug Utilization Review

-- It’s not always all about the money – PBMs play an important safety role within prescription benefits plans.
+- It’s not always about money — PBMs play an important safety role within prescription benefits plans, too.
 Drug Utilization Review is a life-saving program that calls for the review of a drug to determine effectiveness, potential dangers, potential drug interactions, and mitigate other safety concerns.
 Since PBMs oversee their own pharmacy networks, they have access to a patient’s prescription history and can alert patients or physicians to potential negative drug interactions that could occur by mixing different prescriptions.

 On the back end, employers rely heavily on PBMs to bring them trends and information regarding the performance of their plan and how to make improvements.
 It’s critical for employers to maintain an ongoing dialogue with their PBMs to ensure that their members are always receiving the best possible care at the lowest possible cost.